mathematisse/Portfolio/Docs/Projects/my_hunter.md

 - Enlarge your laser range

 ## Technical Details

-Built with CSFML on emacs only.
-The code is not meant to be re-used, neither maintained.
+*Built with CSFML on emacs only.*

+{: .important } The code is not meant to be re-used, neither maintained.
 See my csfml lib if you're looking for usable tools.

 The ducks are represented by simple structs with minimum amout of informations linked to them.